BetaBlox/expo-template/README.md

 ## Deployment

 Deployment for mobile applications can be tricky.
 This section of the docs is still a work in progress.
 More info to come here as we find more consistent steps to document.

+We should be able to leverage [EAS Submit in some fashion](https://docs.expo.dev/submit/introduction/).
+They even have a section about [automation submissions](https://docs.expo.dev/build/automate-submissions/).